Reranker

 query String Required User query

-maxTokens Integer Optional Maximum number of tokens to be created
+maxTokens Integer Optional Maximum number of generated tokens

 Field Type Required Description